Do Go On - 533 - El Chupacabra

 Here we are.

-For the most important and everyone's favorite part of the show.
+For the most important and everyone's favorite part of the show,

-where we spend a little bit time,
+where we spend a little bit of time,

 we jump into the lake of friendship and support